khakhalin/notes/keywords/pca_regression.md

 # Partial Least Squares

+The main idea: to find a linear transformation of X that serves as the best basis to linearly predict Y. Typically Y is a matrix, not just a single vector (more than one output variable).

 1. Standardize columns of X
 2. Start cycle i=1
 3. Calculate φij = ⟨x_j , y⟩ for each i.
 Synthesize z_i = ∑j φij xj